mitodl/openedx-course-test/README.md

-mounting a volume (handy for having just the course repo alone in a jenkins build), and those can be executed with something like `course_test /path/to/course`, or directly with docker using `docker run -v "/path/to/course_dir":"/course" -w /course-test $DOCKER_IMAGE bash -xe 'test_course'`
+mounting a volume (handy for having just the course repo alone in a jenkins build), and those can be executed with something like `course_test /path/to/course`, or directly with docker using `docker run -v "/path/to/course_dir":"/course" -w /course-test mitodl/openedx-course-test bash -xe 'test_course'`